New and improved features in SharePoint Server 2019

 SharePoint will treat the external resource as an external web application.
 The external resource on the local farm should be fully populated with the URLs and zones of the web application on the remote farm.
 And conversely, the external resource on the remote farm should be fully populated with the URLs and zones of the web application on the local farm.
 Be sure that the zones of the local web application and the remote web application are synchronized.
 For more information, see Configure self-service site creation in SharePoint Server 2019.

 SMTP authentication when sending emails

 SharePoint Server 2019 now supports authenticating to SMTP servers when sending email messages.
 Authentication can be configured through the Central Administration website and through PowerShell.
 SharePoint Server 2019 will still support anonymous connections to SMTP servers that don't require authentication.
 This makes it easier for customers to integrate SharePoint into highly secure environments where authentication is required to send emails.
 Customers no longer need to configure smart host relays for SharePoint in these environments.
 For more information, see Plan outgoing email for a SharePoint Server farm and Configure outgoing email for a SharePoint Server farm.

-Users can use the new OneDrive sync client (NGSC – Next Generation Sync Client) instead of Groove.exe to sync files in your SharePoint Server 2019 team sites and personal sites with your devices.
-The OneDrive sync client supports advanced features such as Files On-Demand, push notification, and IRM protection, while still being easy to use.
-For more information, see Deploy the new OneDrive sync client for Windows and Deploy and configure the new OneDrive sync client for Mac.
+Users can use the new OneDrive sync app instead of the previous OneDrive for Business sync app (Groove.exe) to sync files in your SharePoint Server 2019 team sites and personal sites with your devices.
+The OneDrive sync app supports advanced features such as Files On-Demand, push notification, and IRM protection, while still being easy to use.
+For more information, see Configure syncing with the new OneDrive sync app.

 Use of # and % characters in file and folder names